wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

           in the consequent `ics build` commands will not take effect.
           To build a compiler with new list of features, please, build it from scratch.

+To use a new feature for a compiler build, you have to add the feature name into `llvm/Intel_OptionalComponents/Intel_SupportedFeatures.txt`, otherwise, the compiler build will fail instructing you to add the feature name into the file.

 'LLVM_INTEL_FEATURES' may be used for conditional CMake processing.
 For example, we have the following code in `llvm/CMakeLists.txt`: